How to file a New York annual report

 Before opening New York's filing portal, gather all the data points the state will request.
 This preparation saves you from mid-form scrambling and prevents rejected submissions.

 Online biennial statements accept a single electronic sign-off from any authorized officer, member, or manager.
 CHAR500 filings are stricter: both the president (or another authorized officer) and the chief financial officer must e-sign.
+These must be different individuals.

 Consequences of not filing